johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#november-14-2024).

+### Announcement

+Microsoft Edge WebView2 Runtime will no longer appear in the Installed Apps list in Windows Settings.

 ### Dev Channel updates

 The following Dev channel updates preceded this Stable channel release.
 The following Dev notes provide detailed information about the changes in each release.